-He hails from an agricultural family at Kamareddy, Shabbir Ali began his career from NSUI in the late 1970s.
+He hails from an agricultural family at Kamareddy, Shabbir Ali began his career at NSUI in the late 1970s.
 His father (late) Mohammed Masoom was a Congress veteran and he donated his house to set up regional Congress office.
 Present Kamareddy DCC office is housed in the same premises.

 He also became India’s first Minorities Welfare minister after being instrumental in creating India’s first Minorities Welfare Department in 1993.
 For the first time in history an amount of Rs.
 2 Crore was earmarked in the annual budget of 1993-94 under the head ‘Welfare of Minorities’.
 Many other States emulated this model in future and finally, a dedicated Minority Welfare Department was created at the national level in 2006.
 He also initiated the process of giving reservation to Muslim community in 1994.
 He successfully convinced the then Chief Minister Kotla Vijayabhaskar Reddy to give reservation to Muslims in government jobs and educational institutions.
 A GO (MS No. 30) was issued on August 25, 1994, to give reservation to Muslims and 14 other castes.
 This could not go further after Congress party lost elections in 1994 and 1999.